axelfeldmann/feldmann.nyc/posts/smem-microbenchmarks/smem-microbenchmarks.md

 ### Shared Vector Loads

 We can also use vector loads to _amplify_ shared memory bandwidth.
-Specifically, each pair of adjacent lanes can load _the same_ 2-vector of floats from shared memory[^3].
+Specifically, each pair of adjacent lanes can load _the same_ 2-vector of floats from shared memory.

 Diagram:
 ![2amplify.svg](/posts/smem-microbenchmarks/2amplify.svg)